liumcse/EE2008_Implementation/README.md

 Also note that I DONOT OWN the `visualization.c` in BST, which helps visualize a Binary Tree (very awesome!).
 Copyright information is included in the source code.

-I received A+ for the overal grade.
+A few days after I published this repo, I received overal grade A+ for this course.